Charcoal Suite

 you don’t turn on wipers.
 I’m looking past

-.
+the drops.
 At the gas station, a hole in

 the canopy and from it the sound of